-- The student was born before January 1, 1991 (is 24 years old) - The student is married (as of the day he/she completes the FAFSA) - The student is working on a Master's or higher degree (Master's and higher are not eligible for Pell grant) - The student is currently serving on active duty in the U.S. Armed Forces for purposes other than training - The student is a veteran of the U.S. Armed Forces - The student has children who will receive more than half of their support from the student between July 1, 2015 and June 30, 2016 - The student has other dependents (excluding children or spouse) who will receive more than half of their support from the student between July 1, 2015 and June 30, 2016 - Both of the student's parents were deceased at any time since the student turned 13 - The student was/is in foster care - The student was/is a dependent or ward of the court - The student has been determined to be an emancipated minor by a court in the state of legal residence - The student has been determined to be in legal guardianship by a court in the state of legal residence - The student has been determined to be an unaccompanied youth who was homeless any time on (Please contact the Financial Aid Office if you feel that this is your situation) - The student has been determined to be an unaccompanied youth who was homeless any time (Please contact the Financial Aid Office if you feel this is your situation) - The student has been determined to be an unaccompanied youth who was homeless or was self-supporting and at risk of homelessness at any time (Please contact the Financial Aid Office if you feel this is your situation)
+- 1. The student will be 24 years old by December 31, 2021, - 2.
+The student is married (as of the day he/she completes the FAFSA), - 3.
+The student is working on a Master's or higher degree (Master's and higher are not eligible for Pell grant), - 4.
+The student is currently serving on active duty in the U.S. Armed Forces for purposes other than training, - 5.
+The student is a veteran of the U.S. Armed Forces, - 6.
+The student has children who will receive more than half of their support from the student between July 1, 2021 and June 30, 2022, - 7.
+The student has other dependents (excluding children or spouse) who will receive more than half of their support from the student between July 1, 2021 and June 30, 2022, - 8.
+Both of the student's parents were deceased at any time since the student turned 13, - 9.
+The student was/is in foster care, - 10.
+The student was/is a dependent or ward of the court,

+- 11. The student has been determined to be an emancipated minor by a court in the state of legal residence, - 12.
+The student has been determined to be in legal guardianship by a court in the state of legal residence, - 13.
+The student has been determined to be an unaccompanied youth who was homeless any time on or after July 1, 2020 by a high school or school district homeless liaison, - 14.
+The student has been determined to be an unaccompanied youth who was homeless any time on or after July 1, 2020 by the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development, - 15.
+The student has been determined to be an unaccompanied youth who was homeless or was self-supporting and at risk of homelessness any time on or after July 1, 2020 by the director of a runaway or homeless youth basic center or transitional living program, ii.
+Household size

 Occasionally, a dependency override can be performed under special circumstances, such as both parents being incarcerated or unknown.
 Contact the Financial Aid office for more information about these circumstances.
 The following are some circumstances in which a dependency override is NOT acceptable: